apecloud/kubeblocks/docs/user_docs/user_docs 0.3.0/manage_mysql_database_with_kubeblocks/simulate_a_failure/failure_simulation_and_automatic_recovery.md

    ```

    ![describe_two_clusters](../../image/describe_two_clusters.png)
-4. Run `kbcli cluster describe xxx` again after a few seconds and you can find the pods in the Paxos group work normally again in `Component.Instance`.
+4. Run `kbcli cluster connect mysql-cluster` again after a few seconds and you can find the pods in the Paxos group work normally again in `Component.Instance`.
    ```
    kbcli cluster connect mysql-cluster
    ```